Efficient Quantum Optimization via Dynamical Simulation: Convex Quadratic Optimization

 where $J_j := e^{-\gamma_t} p_j + x_j$.
 As shown in~\cite{leng2023qhd}, if $f(\bx)$ is continuously differentiable and convex then it holds that

 Additionally,

 This implies that

 As pointed out in Refs.~\cite{Wibisono2016continuous_gradient_descent, leng2023qhd}, the above bound seems to indicate that arbitrarily fast convergence rates are possible by choosing $\beta_t$ appropriately.
 However, the bound in Eq.~\eqref{lyapunov_bound} is derived in continuous space and time.
 Once we discretize the system in order to simulate its dynamics on a digital computer we cannot achieve arbitrary convergence rates because of numerical instabilities caused by discretization errors.
-In the following, we will discuss how to choose $\alpha_t$, $\beta_t$ and $\gamma_t$ such that the resulting convergence rate should also be attainable in a discretized setting.
+Proving tight bounds on these discretization errors and obtaining provable convergence rates via Lyapunov functions is difficult although recent work~\cite{chakrabarti2025optimization, leng2025subexponential} seems to have mostly resolved this issue.
+Regardless, the Lyapunov function approach is certainly useful for getting an idea about the convergence rate for more general convex functions even if we won't prove any tight bounds here.
+Let us now discuss how to choose $\alpha_t$, $\beta_t$ and $\gamma_t$ such that the resulting convergence rate should also be attainable in a discretized setting.
 Specifically, the following choice of parameters leads to a Hamiltonian that closely resembles the friction Hamiltonian from Definition~\ref{def:friction_ham} used previously in the convergence analysis for convex quadratic functions:

 where $\mu$ is given in Definition~\ref{def:strongly_convex}.
 The Hamiltonian in Eq.~\eqref{qhd_ham} then becomes

 Now, let $\mathbf{\bx}'_t \sim |\psi_t(\bx)|^2$ be a position vector sampled from the time-evolved quantum probability distribution.
 By Markov's inequality we then have that